Black Heroes/Sidekicks

 Super HeroSH 008Super HeroSH 008

 Tabu, El Vengador de los Esclavos.
 This is a Spanish comic book but without much in the way of cartoons inside.
 There are 2 or 3 pieces of artwork inside and the balance is all text.
 Tabu is the ‘avenger of the slaves’ as the comic book title states.
 Each comic shows him fighting to protect blacks and stand on the side of justice.
 The entire series takes place in America at the time of the Civil War.
 The comic is undated but appears from 1940’s.
 The series ran for 60 issues.
-M(15, 16, 18, 22)
+I have 16 issues and a bound set with no cover pages for each

 Super HeroSH 007Super HeroSH 007

 Tabu, El Vengador de los Esclavos.
 This is the same character but a completely different series and image, from item SH 008.
 Issued in Spain, as the other, the graphics are more refined and inspiring.
 Helping slaves, fighting Mexicans and evil cowboys, he is loved by African Americans as their hero.
 This is the third manifestation of Tabu and the comic ran from 1945 to 1946.
-M(3)
+I have a near complete run of 7 issues

 Super HeroSH 009Super HeroSH 009

 Batouk, Le Roi de la Foret Vierge, is a French comic book that translates into Batouk, the King of the Virgin Forest.
 He is an African hero, fighting evil and dispensing justice.
 Each issue takes place in a different French colonial region of Africa, so in one issue he is with the Sultan of Sokoto, another with the Ashantis, another in Niger, Porto Novo and so on.
 This series, like Tabu and Zambo, underwent different makeovers of the main hero.
 This is the first manifestation of Batouk and it ran from 1945 to 1946.
-Have #8, 14, 15, 16, 17, 18.
+I have a near complete run of 8 issues.
 EW

 Super HeroSH 010Super HeroSH 010

 Bill Kraker, is a comic book of a Spanish version of Tarzan, accompanied by his two black sidekicks, Togui and Dringo.
 The series begins with Bwana Bill Kraker and his young friend Dringo.
 By the third issue, Dringo is reunited with his 7 foot father, Togui, who wears a loin cloth and a sailors caps and is almost ape-like.
 Togui then becomes the loyal ‘muscle’ of Bwana Bill.
 He is not very bright and speaks cryptically.
 Although he is a child, Dringo appears more intelligent than Togui.
 Togui exists the series in the second to the last issue, and his final words are ‘ all men, without distinction of color, can be good or bad, but Bwana Kraker be the most good in the world.’
 The comic appears to date from the 1950’ and only ran for less than a year.
+I have a near complete run of 23 issues.
 EW

 Super HeroSH 012Super HeroSH 012